racket/racket7/racket/src/cs/README.txt

  demo/*.ss - Chez Scheme scripts to check that a library basically
          works.
 For example "demo/regexp.ss" runs the regexp matcher on a few examples.
 To run "demo/*.ss", use `make *-demo`.

- ../schemify/schemify.rkt - Source of "compiled/schemify.scm", which
-         is part of the implementation of linklets --- specifically, for compiling a Racket linklet to a Chez Scheme procedure.

  other *.rkt - Racket scripts like "convert.rkt" or comparisions like
          "demo/regexp.rkt".
 For example, you can run "demo/regexp.rkt"